andreasabel/inCode/entry/giant-photon.md

 is known as a *photon*.

 *That* is a photon.
-Not a little point-particle ball you shoot out of a canon, but rather an abstract *name* we give you the minimal amount a wave energy in the electromagnetic field is allowed to change.
+Not a little point-particle ball you shoot out of a canon, but rather an abstract *name* we give to the minimal amount a wave energy in the electromagnetic field is allowed to change.
 The *concept* of that minimal
 ![\\Delta E](https://latex.codecogs.com/png.latex?%5CDelta%20E "\Delta E") is what we call a photon.